OneYellowLemon/MyActivityPlanner/README.md

 ---

-**Given**: The admin page is open and the user has entered data in the name, location, or description fields with more than 20 characters in the name field, 50 characters in the location field, or 500 characters in the description field

-**When**: The user clicks "Add Activity"

-**Then**: An error message is returned indicating which maximum character length was violated (20 for name, 50 for location, 500 for description)

----

 **Given**: The admin page is open and the user has entered data in date and time fields with the selected date and time in the past

 **When**: The user clicks "Add Activity"